Janet-Baker/imgbed/wp/README.md

 # Images in wordpress

-copyright 2021 @Janet-Baker all rights reserved.
+copyright 2021 ©Janet-Baker all rights reserved.